core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 : CoAP clients can act as publishers or as subscribers.
 Publishers send CoAP messages (publications) to the broker on specific topics.
 Subscribers have an ongoing observation relation (subscription) to a topic.
 Both roles operate without any mutual knowledge, guided by their respective topic interests.

 topic collection:
 : A set of topic-configurations.
-A topic collection is hosted as one collection resource (See Section 3.1 on {{I-D.ietf-core-interfaces}}) at the broker, and its representation is the list of links to the topic resources corresponding to each topic-configuration.
+A topic collection is hosted as one collection resource (See {{Section 3.1 of I-D.ietf-core-interfaces}}) at the broker, and its representation is the list of links to the topic resources corresponding to each topic-configuration.

 topic-configuration:
 : A set of information concerning a topic, including its configuration and other metadata.
 A topic-configuration is hosted as one topic resource at the broker, and its representation is the set of configuration information concerning the topic.
 All the topic resources associated with the same topic collection share a common base URI, i.e., the URI of the collection resource.
 Throughout this document the words "topic resource" and "topic-configuration resource" can be used interchangeably.